ticotheps/webapi-iv-challenge/README.md

 In this challenge, you will **deploy** an API of your choosing to `heroku`.

+PROJECT SUBMISSION: For this project, I deployed the Web API challenge from yesterday's project to Heroku.
+I have sent the site's link to my PM for approval.
+It can be found here: https://tico-sprint-9.herokuapp.com/

 ## Instructions

 You are allowed, and **encouraged**, to collaborate with other peers.
 Please follow the twenty-minute rule, before seeking support from your PM and Instructor.